xtfc/compytition/README.md

 $ pip install -U -r requirements.txt
 ```

+`pip` can usually be found in your distribution's `python-pip` package.
+If you want to use LDAP authentication (currently the only supported method), you will also need the `python-ldap` package.

 #### Configure the server:

 Copy `compytition/config.py.example` to `compytition/config.py` and edit it.
 If you have `$EDITOR` set, this will do the work for you: